This is the way we wash our hands, wash our hands, wash our hands!

 Sue Atkins, the TV and radio parenting expert has contributed the Appendix, to help adults speak directly to children about any fears and questions they may have about the Covid-19 crisis.

 All proceeds are donated to the NHS.
-We'd appreciate your support
+We'd appreciate your support!

-We are excited to announce Life's Little Bugs, five new online interactive workshops for 2021.
 We successfully piloted our online workshops with many Berkshire schools over three months with Get Berkshire Active and Berkshire School Games' support and received positive feedback.
-For teachers, nannies, childminders and homeschoolers to teach essential healthy habits.
-Children 5-8yrs.
-A good Covid recovery plan resource.

 Having studied with the Open University for six years, Linda attained an Honours degree in Psychology.
 This enabled her to become a Graduate Member of the British Psychological Society.
 She is also a member of the Society of Authors and the Society of Children's Book Writers and Illustrators.
 Linda has a keen interest in Mental Health issues, particularly where these issues are affecting children of primary school age, and this is why she wrote her book.
 Inspired by tales of woodland animals told to her by her father as a child, Arty the Bear was created.